enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 | DevOps / CI / Deployment / Proxy  |             | X                |
 | System Architecture & Integration | X           | X                |

 To ensure full transparency, a shared work journal was maintained throughout the project.
 Each team member documented when and what they worked on.
-This journal is included in the appendix.
+This [work journal](#chap:work-journal) is included in the appendix.

 ## Contribution to Thesis Chapters